exit-zero-academy/DevOpsTheHardWay/tutorials/milestone_simple_app_deployment.md

-# Milestone: Simple app deployment
+# :round_pushpin: Milestone: Simple app deployment

 For this milestone, you will manually deploy the [NetflixMovieCatalog][NetflixMovieCatalog] service on an AWS virtual machine.